yohasebe/rsyntaxtree/docs/documentation.md

 - **Medium** (`medium`): compresses further by letting a shallow subtree tuck into the empty space above the deep tail of its neighbor (e.g. a specifier NP moving toward the head) — but never so far that two leaves swap their left-right order.
 Leaf boxes may overlap across rows while the words still read in surface order.
 - **High** (`high`): free tucking.
 Leaf order is guaranteed only among leaves on the same row — choose this for figures whose point is constituent structure, such as X-bar trees or morphological derivations.

 Connector heights adjust automatically: tidy mode spends a small height budget (about 5% of the tree's height) on the levels whose branches spread widest, evening out branch angles without making the figure noticeably taller.
-There is nothing to tune.
+Connector height needs no manual adjustment in tidy mode.

 Tidy layout never produces overlapping labels: if a compaction step would cause a collision, it is rolled back to the last safe arrangement.
 It works in both top-to-bottom and left-to-right layouts and can be combined with `Mirror`.
-The scale runs from the most spacious (`symmetric`) to the most dense (`high`).
 Most figures in the [example gallery](https://yohasebe.github.io/rsyntaxtree/examples) are drawn with `low`.
 The X-bar and morphology examples use `high`, and one (a Japanese causative-passive tree) uses `medium`.

 `Horizontal spacing` (`hspacing`, default 1.0, range 0.5–3.0) scales every horizontal gap in the figure the way `Connector height` scales the vertical rhythm.
 It applies in every layout mode, tidy or not. (`tidy_spacing` remains as a legacy alias.)